All CS2 Maps: The Active Duty Map Pool in 2026

 What changed on Anubis in Jan 2026 (quick list):

-• The bridge drop was moved closer to the Mid Doors
+The bridge drop was moved closer to the Mid Doors, slightly altering movement and positioning around the mid area.

-• A new gap/hole was added between the E-box and the back of B
+A new hole was introduced between the E-box and the back of the B site, creating additional visibility and potential angles.

-• A site crate was moved up onto the walkway steps
+One of the crates at A site was moved up onto the walkway steps, altering cover positions and potential sightlines.

-• Extra scaffolding was added around the A site pillar
+Extra scaffolding was added around the A site pillar, creating new cover and tactical possibilities.

 2. Dust 2